MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyAuthenticationStrengthPolicyCombinationConfiguration.md

 Read the properties and relationships of an authenticationCombinationConfiguration object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)